pikvm/pikvm/pages/Community_FAQ.md

 systemctl start avahi-daemon.service
 ```
 - Setup a NFS share to give read/write storage on the read only pikvm
-  - Note this does assume you already have a NFS server on your network and accessible to pikvm
+  - Note: this does assume you already have an NFS server on your network and accessible to pikvm
   - Source https://linuxhint.com/install_configure_nfs/
 ```
 pacman -S nfs-utils